duncansmart/coffeescript-windows/README.md

 ## Usage

-To use it, invoke coffee.cmd like so:
+To use it, invoke `coffee.cmd` like so:

     coffee input.coffee output.js

-If an output is not specified, it it written to STDOUT.
-In neither an input or ourput are specified then data is assumed to be on STDIN.
+If an output is not specified, it is written to `stdout`.
+In neither an input or output are specified then data is assumed to be on `stdin`.
 For example:

     type input.coffee | coffee > output.js

-Errors are written to STDERR.
+Errors are written to `stderr`.

 In the `test` directory there's a version of the standard CoffeeScript tests which can be kicked off using `test.cmd`.
 The test just attempts to compile the *.coffee files but doesn't execute them.